knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

  * No freezing when SD card + USB is used at the same time
  * No freezing when you press pause and try to resume
  * No freezing when the filament is empty

-### Known bugs:
- * Filament Runout Sensor is reactivated with every reboot
- * Power outage support does not work reliably

 ---